 Being the cosmopolitan cities of United States, which is again one of the most powerful countries of the world, New York is an exhilarating tourist destination.
 People from round the world come here for job, like from India, Brazil and Korea.
 There is a Mayor’s Office of Immigrant Affairs, established in 1984 where several programmes were launched to help the immigrants get a comfortable life here.

 - Yiddish Theater at Lower East Side

 This city also has more than 60% residents who are from foreign countries.
 Here people mostly come from France, Romania, Morocco, Italy, Spain, Poland, Portugal, Bulgaria and Germany.
 Brussels is the capital city of European Union and hence attracts more people, giving it a vibrant colourful background.

 - Le Botanique, organizing Indie, rock, hip hop concerts.

 - Sounds Jazz Club, organizing daily concerts with local and international artists.

 10. Auckland, New Zealand

-People from London, New York and Los Angeles love to settle at this lively cities, enlisting it among the top 10 multicultural cities of the world.
+People from London, New York and Los Angeles love to settle at this lively cities, enlisting it among the top 10 multicultural and Diverse cities of the world.
 There are also approximately 220 ethnic groups at the city which include Chinese, Indian, Fijian, Samoan and South African citizens.